Fast State-Augmented Learning for Wireless Resource Allocation with Dual Variable Regression

 where, different from~\eqref{eq:nonparam_problem}, the maximization is now performed over the set of parameters $\bbtheta \in \bbTheta$ and the utility constraints are to hold for almost all network configurations $\h \sim \Dh$.
-The problem defined in \eqref{eq:param_problem} is not convex in $\bbtheta$ in general, and obtaining approximate maximizers with feasibility guarantees through gradient-ascent-based methods is challenging.
-We work around this challenge by moving to the Lagrangian dual domain.
-Introducing the nonnegative dual multiplier functionals $\bblambda: \ccalH \to \reals^N_{+}$, we define the parametrized Lagrangian functional for the problem in \eqref{eq:param_problem} as
+The problem defined in \eqref{eq:param_problem} is not convex in $\bbtheta$ in general, and obtaining approximate maximizers with feasibility guarantees is challenging.
+We work around this by moving to the Lagrangian dual domain.
+Introducing the nonnegative dual multipliers $\bblambda: \ccalH \to \reals^N_{+}$ for the constraints of each $\bbH$ in~\eqref{eq:min_rate_constraint_param}, we define the parametrized Lagrangian for \eqref{eq:param_problem} as